|TOP 100 Things to do in Sydney, Australia|

 Please Bookmark The Top 100 before you click anything Bookmark

 Christmas in July in Sydney and Yulefest in the Blue Mountains

 The idea for "Christmas in July" supposedly came from the Blue Mountains.
 European visitors who were missing winter back home.
 From this sentiment came a string of hotels and restaurants all rushing around to recreate a Christmas that Europeans would recognise and savour.
 Whether this works as a good substitute is hard to say but it has certainly become popular with hoteliers and traders in the Blue Mountains and has spread its way down to Sydney.
-So we say Ho, Ho, Ho, Merry Christmas everybody! and a happy new ???
+So we say Ho, Ho, Ho, Merry Xmas everybody!
+And a happy new month?

-El’Circo Blanc Christmas in July - Slide, 41 Oxford Street, Darlinghurst - Every Wednesday in July
+El’Circo Blanc - Slide, 41 Oxford Street, Darlinghurst - Every Wednesday in July

 Christmas in July?
-In the Blue Mountains it's Christmas everyday! well every day from June..more likely July to August.
-Up here it's known as 'Yulefest' and it's the second best reason to visit the Blue Mountains (after the mountains themselves of course).
+In the Blue Mountains it's Christmas everyday!
+Well every day from June...more likely July to August.
+Up here it's known as 'Yulefest' and it's the second best reason to visit (after the mountains themselves of course).